PeteAdamBialecki/PeteAdamBialecki.github.io/sql/sql-query-relational-databases.md

             INNER JOIN SalesRep ON Sale.SalesRepID = SalesRep.SalesRepID;

         SELECT ModelName, VIN FROM Model LEFT OUTER JOIN Car ON Car.ModelID = Model.ModelID;

+## **Set Operations**

+Combine or limit results using two or more datasets.
+There are four types: UNION, UNION ALL, INTERSECT, and EXCEPT.

+UNION Operations

+        SELECT * FROM make UNION SELECT * FROM foreignMake;

+        SELECT MakeName FROM Make UNION SELECT MakeName FROM ForeignMake;

+        SELECT MakeID, MakeName FROM Make UNION SELECT ForeignMakeID, MakeName FROM ForeignMake;

+        SELECT MakeID, MakeName FROM Make
+            WHERE MakeName < "D"
+        UNION
+        SELECT ForeignMakeID, MakeName FROM ForeignMake
+            WHERE MakeName < "D";
+            ORDER BY MakeName;

+UNION ALL Operations

+        SELECT MakeName FROM Make UNION ALL SELECT MakeName FROM ForeignMake ORDER BY MakeName;

+INTERSECT Operations

+As with a UNION, they must have the same columns in both the left and right side of the SQL operation.